Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Introduction

 Significant efforts have been undertaken to mitigate TMI, such as dynamic seed modulation\cite{Otto2013controlling}, synthesizing materials with low thermo-optic coefficient\cite{Dragic2021kilowatt,dong2023power}, modulating the pump beam\cite{tao2015mitigating,jauregui2018pump}, increasing the optical loss of Higher Order Modes (HOMs)\cite{stutzki2011high,Eidam2011preferential,jauregui2013passive,Robin2014modal,haarlammert2015optimizing,tao2016suppressing}, and utilizing multicore fibers\cite{Otto2014scaling,klenke2022high, abedin2012cladding}.
 Although, most of these efforts have had some success, they suffer from one or more drawbacks, such as fluctuating output power in the case of seed or pump modulation, difficulty with mass-manufacturing custom fibers, and increased guidance of HOMs due to fiber heating, rendering the HOM suppression unfeasible.
 As such, efficient TMI suppression remains a highly active area of research.

 A common feature in all of the previous approaches is to excite the fundamental mode (FM) of the fiber as much as possible, hence reducing the excitation and amplification of HOMs\cite{stutzki2011high,Eidam2011preferential,hansen2011thermo,jauregui2013passive,Robin2014modal,haarlammert2015optimizing,tao2016suppressing,Otto2014scaling,klenke2022high,tao2015mitigating,jauregui2018pump,Dragic2021kilowatt,dong2023power,Otto2013controlling}.
 This is motivated by the widespread impression that the speckled internal field generated by multimode excitation will necessarily create a poor beam quality at the output\cite{zhan2009degradation,chu2019experimental}.
 However, recent progress in wavefront shaping, enabled by spatial light modulators (SLM), has demonstrated that multimode excitation with a narrowband seed laser does {\em not} inherently lower the beam quality as long as the light remains spatially coherent\cite{Florentin2017shaping,geng2021high,Cizmar2018three}.
-In fact, by using an SLM at either the input or the output end of the fiber, it is possible to obtain a diffraction-limited spot after coherent multimode propagation in both passive\cite{gomes2022near} and active fibers\cite{Florentin2017shaping}, which can be easily collimated using a lens.
+In fact, by using an SLM to wavefront-shape the input light to a fiber, it is possible to obtain a diffraction-limited spot after coherent multimode propagation in both passive~\cite{gomes2022near} and active fibers~\cite{Florentin2017shaping}, which can be easily collimated using a lens.
 This enables a fundamentally novel approach to control nonlinear effects in fibers by utilizing selective multimode excitation\cite{teugin2020controlling,wright2015controllable, krupa2019multimode, qiu2023spatiotemporal}.
 The viability of such an approach has recently been demonstrated for other nonlinear effects in fibers such as SBS\cite{wisal2022generalized,wisal2023theory,chen2023mitigating} and stimulated Raman scattering (SRS)\cite{tzang2018adaptive}.